micmejia/bible-dump/AMPC/Mark/Mark 5.md

 And crying out with a loud voice, he said, What have You to do with me, Jesus, Son of the Most High God?
 [What is there in common between us?]
-I [^f]solemnly implore you by God, do not begin to torment me!
+I solemnly implore you by God, do not begin to torment me!